lcsabi/train-ticket-watcher/README.md

 # **Train Ticket Watcher**

 ### 1. Description
-An application that informs users about monitored international (or domestic) train ticket details.
+An application that informs users about monitored international (or domestic) train ticket details and helps them choose the best deals.

 #### 1.1.
 Current features
 1. Gather and parse the required train ticket information using the official MÁV-START API